awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 A Greengrass core can establish a persistent session with the AWS IoT message broker\.
 A persistent session is an ongoing connection that allows the core to receive messages sent while the core is offline\.
 The core is the client in the connection\.

 In a persistent session, the AWS IoT message broker saves all subscriptions the core makes during the connection\.
-If the core disconnects, the AWS IoT message broker stores unacknowledged and new messages published as QoS 1 and destined for local targets, such as Lambda functions and [connected devices](what-is-gg.md#greengrass-devices)\.
+If the core disconnects, the AWS IoT message broker stores unacknowledged and new messages published as QoS 1 and destined for local targets, such as Lambda functions and [client devices](what-is-gg.md#greengrass-devices)\.
 When the core reconnects, the persistent session is resumed and the AWS IoT message broker sends stored messages to the core at a maximum rate of 10 messages per second\.
 Persistent sessions have a default expiry period of 1 hour, which begins when the message broker detects that the core disconnects\.
 For more information, see [MQTT persistent sessions](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt-persistent-sessions.html) in the *AWS IoT Developer Guide*\.

 AWS IoT Greengrass uses the spooler system component \(the `GGCloudSpooler` Lambda function\) to create subscriptions that have AWS IoT as the source\.
 You can use the following `GGCloudSpooler` environment variable to configure persistent sessions\.
 + **GG\_CONFIG\_SUBSCRIPTION\_QUALITY**\.
 The quality of subscriptions that have AWS IoT as the source\.
 The following are valid values: